manuelhuber/ReactiveProgramming/index.md

 ## Overview
 In this blog we will dive into the world of reactive programming with JavaScript.
-Basically we devided them into three categories:
+We will go through these topics:

 1. JavaScript basics